 - Students often work directly with these global companies to solve real business problems.

 For the seminar, we handle all academic and logistical planning, including airfare, ground transportation, logistics, accommodations, group meals and company visits.
 These seminar costs are included in the total program cost.
-The only additional costs would include individual meals outside of the structured schedule and any personal expenses.
+The only additional costs include individual meals outside of the structured schedule and any personal expenses.

 The seminar destination is usually determined eight to twelve months in advance.
-In past years, seminars have been held in Beijing, Cape Town, and Paris, each presenting students a distinct and culturally unique business environment.
+In past years, seminars have been held in Beijing, Cape Town and Paris, each presenting students a distinct and culturally unique business environment.